 We try wherever possible to support pupils with learning difficulties through our regular whole-school systems.
 We aim to meet as many pupils’ needs, SEND or otherwise, through ‘Quality First Teaching’, through the implantation of personalisation and Assessment for Learning Principles.
 Examples of this include:

 - teachers differentiating work, working to meet individual needs and marking work and planning homework effectively.

 - lessons have clear learning objectives, work is differentiated appropriately and assessment is used to inform the next step of learning.

 - Children all receive their own personalised literacy targets and layered numeracy target.

 - Support for behaviour in line with our behaviour policy

 - External sources of support can also be accessed where necessary.
-These can include school-to-school support through Chapel Road School; Educational Psychologists; Solution-focussed approaches; support through the Short Stay School for Norfolk
+These can include school-to-school support through Chapel Green School; Educational Psychologists; Solution-focussed approaches; support through the Short Stay School for Norfolk

 - We also utilise our Before and After School club as a nurture-type setting for some children with emotional and social issues.